open-rmf/rmf/README.md

 ## Roadmap

-A near-term roadmap of the entire RMF project (including and beyond `rmf_traffic`) can be found in the user manual [here](https://osrf.github.io/ros2multirobotbook/roadmap.html).
+A near-term roadmap of the entire OpenRMF project (including and beyond `rmf_traffic`) can be found in the user manual [here](https://osrf.github.io/ros2multirobotbook/roadmap.html).

 ## Integrating with RMF

-Instructions on how to integrate your system with RMF can be found [here](https://osrf.github.io/ros2multirobotbook/integration.html).
+Instructions on how to integrate your system with OpenRMF can be found [here](https://osrf.github.io/ros2multirobotbook/integration.html).